differentialmanifold/differentialmanifold.github.io/index.md

 ## Demo

-[a crawler from lagou] *http://blogmongo-differentialmanifold.herokuapp.com/)(a simple crawler from lagou, and show on heroku through nodejs with mongodb database*
+[a crawler from lagou](http://blogmongo-differentialmanifold.herokuapp.com/)  *a simple crawler from lagou, and show on heroku through nodejs with mongodb database*

 [a multi-blog system](http://blog-differentialmanifold.herokuapp.com/)  *a simple multi-blog system built on express and mongodb,show on heroku*

 [Brownian movement](http://jsfiddle.net/everybody76/8oj3f1eb/embedded/result/)  *a interesting simulation of rigid body collision using D3*

 ## Sample Posts